 Physical examination findings

-Ask for the BEST answer, not the one that is TRUE/FALSE, for example…
+Ask for the BEST answer, NOT one that is TRUE/FALSE, for example:

 ‘What is the most appropriate initial management step?’

-Check your question passes the “best practice cover test” – the candidate should be able to answer the question solely from the stem of the question, with the answers covered.
+Check your question passes the “best practice cover test” – the candidate should be able to answer the question solely from the stem of the question, with the answer options covered.

-All should be plausible and familiar, but one should be BETTER than the others
+All answer options should be plausible and familiar, but one should be BETTER than the others.

 Example of a good question